-A Lewis and Clark Corps of Discovery Themed Family Style Unit Study for Homeschool Morning Time and More
+A Lewis and Clark Family Style Unit Study for Homeschool Morning Time and Family School

-These Lewis & Clark intermediate lesson plans are generally for students at the 3rd to 5th
+This Lewis & Clark Unit Study is generally for students at the 3rd to 5th

 Some links in this post may be affiliate links.
 This means that if you click on them, I may make a tiny commission, at no extra cost to you.

 Lewis & Clark English Language Arts

 Streams to the River, River to the Sea by Scott O’Dell is historical fiction based upon Sacagawea’s life and the integral part she played as interpreter and guide for Lewis and Clark’s expedition.
 Your upper elementary kids will love this story by one of my favorite authors (he also wrote Sing Down the Moon and Island of the Blue Dolphins).
 Audible also has the audiobook version.

 The Captain’s Dog by Roland Smith looks at the Lewis and Clark expedition from the perspective of Lewis’ dog, Seaman.
 Seaman was a 140 pound Newfoundland retriever and was an invaluable member of the expedition.
 This fictionalized account is based heavily on Lewis’ personal diary of the journey and includes excerpts from that original source.
 The audiobook version is also available on Audible.

 Living Books Independent Readers